EUROPEAN LEGISLATION ON BPA

 - July 2017, based on alleged endocrine disrupting (ED) properties for human health (dossier provided by France)

 - January 2018, based on alleged endocrine disrupting (ED) properties for the environment (dossier provided by Germany).

-The European Commission is currently preparing the final list of substances to be included in the Authorisation list.
-The final transposition of this 9th prioritisation is expected to take place at the earliest by the end of 2021.
+The European Commission is currently preparing the list of substances to be included in the Authorisation list based on the 9th prioritisation list from ECHA.

 As a matter of principle intermediate uses are exempt from Authorisation requirements under REACH.
 A potential entry of BPA into the Authorisation list would therefore only apply to non-intermediate uses of BPA.